percona/percona-xtradb-cluster/doc/source/install/upgrade_guide.rst

       $ sudo service mysql stop

 #.
-Remove existing packages and install version 5.7.
+Remove existing |PXC| and Percona XtraBackup packages,
+   then install |PXC| version 5.7 packages.
    For more information, see :ref:`install`.

    For example, if you have Percona software repositories configured,